satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 reviewers is to broadcast an article to a pool of reviewers and to let reviewers choose articles and components of the article they want to review.
 These are ideas that have already been implemented in scientific publishing.
-The Frontiers system [cite: XXX] solicits reviews from a select group of review editors and the Brain and Behavioral Sciences publication [cite: XXX] solicits reviews from the community.
+The Frontiers system (frontiersin.org) solicits reviews from a select group of review editors and the Brain and Behavioral Sciences publication [cite: XXX] solicits reviews from the community.

 `[2] <#ftnt_ref2>`_To allay concerns over worldwide pre-publication